 “Denise bought me your new book for an early fathers’ day gift and I am really impressed.
 Excellent job.
 I have shown it to a bunch of people that like to hike and bike and told them where to get it.
 This reference is sorely needed as there is so much to see around here and most (myself) don’t adventure off on something by foot unless I have a general idea of where I am going and I much prefer loops rather than back tracking.
 I have spent most of my exploring time on the west branch flume and in the high lake area and I am excited to see some of the things you show in the book.
 I love the flume history at the first of the book and the old photos.
 Anyway, love the book and I have already marked this one up a bunch and would like to purchase a signed copy if possible.” — Lyle Hunt

-Full Review by Dan Barnett:
+Full Review of First Edition by Dan Barnett:

 Biblio File: Walking Paradise flumes